magz-dev/Poland-Quiz/README.md

 ### Typography
 Google Fonts was used for the following fonts:
-* Young Serif is used for the main hading and  on the site.
+* Young Serif is used for the main heading on the site.
 It is a serif font.
-* Gabarito font is used for answer buttons on the site.
+* Gabarito font is used for the answer buttons on the site.
 It is a cursive font.

 ### Media
 * The background photo was taken from a non-copyrighted google image search.